-DNA replication is defined as the process involved in obtaining two daughter strands where each strand contains half of DNA double helix.
+DNA replication is defined as the process involved in obtaining two daughter strands where each strand contains half of the DNA double helix.
 This happens in the S phase of the cell cycle.
-The enzymes that take part in this process are DNA Polymerase, DNA Helicase.
+The enzymes that take part in this process are DNA Polymerase and DNA Helicase.

 Transcription, on the other hand, is the process of transferring genetic information from DNA to RNA.
-This process is carried out in the G1 and G2 phase of the cell.
-It is catalyzed by RNA polymerase.
+This process is carried out in the G1 and G2 phases of the cell.
+It is catalysed by RNA polymerase.

 To understand how they differ from each other, check out the differences given below.

 Following are the important difference between replication and transcription:

 |S phase of the cell cycle

 G1 and G2 phase of the cell cycle